Ge-Ra/GeRa/README.md

-# GeRa
-These are my practice websites I created
+These are my first practice websites I created